It’s almost time for the first day of Kindergarten.

 RELATED: After mid-year, head here for hands-on Kindergarten activities!

-Remember, teachers write your child’s name 30 plus times before the first day of school if they are on their roster.
-This eliminates last-minute shuffling for both you and the KIndergarten teacher.
+Remember, teachers write your child’s name 30-plus times before the first day of school if they are on their roster.
+This eliminates last-minute shuffling for both you and the kindergarten teacher.

-By the time your child walks in for the first time, the teacher will expect them!
+When your child walks in for the first time, the teacher will expect them!
 Your child will also feel included by seeing their name on a coat hook, table, folder, and more.

 Open house usually occurs the week before the first day of school.
 If your school hosts an open house, it is critical for a smooth transition on the first day of school.
+And when you are there, talk about the bathrooms.
+This may calm any nerves about how to use the bathroom once at school.

 If there is no open house this year, try finding a school map ahead of time or find a neighbor to talk with that is going in first to share their experience.